 Movie by Frank Darabont

-Top Titles, Lists, Staff Picks and Upcoming Releases
+Top Titles, Staff Picks, and Upcoming Releases

 How good is the adaptation?
 Is the movie worth watching?
 Is the book worth reading?
 The debate is served.
 Find out what people say…

 * Yes, we know… Cinema and literature are quite different and not very comparable media.
 But when a book is made into a movie, the game of comparing becomes inevitable, making way for an interesting and passionate debate that arises from the initial question: Which do you think is better?

 Watch on streaming, DVD, or Blu-Ray, and read on eBook, Kindle or paper.
 Access directly to verified product links and free trailers and book previews.

 * Disclaimer: Movies vs Books is supported by its audience.
 Streaming and product links are provided by Amazon.
 When you purchase through links on our site, we may earn an affiliate commission, but at no cost to the buyer.
 Movies vs Books is a participant in the Amazon Services LLC Associates Program.

 Find movies and TV series based on books, books and comic books adapted to screen, and novelizations and other book adaptations.